 Accessing Your Office after Hours

 In the evenings and on weekends, university buildings are usually

 locked.
 If you need to access your office after hours, you will

-have to go to Public Safety (located in the Parking Facility
+have to go to University Police (located in the Parking Facility

 on the north side of the building), sign in, and show an ID.
 An